github/copilot-survey-engine/README.md

  - [ replace this line with your answer. ]

+6. ***Where did you invest your Copilot Time Savings?***
+- [ ] Resolve vulnerabilites
+- [ ] Experiment, Learn and Wellness
+- [ ] Technical debt and refactorization
+- [ ] Work on other items in the backlog
+- [ ] Other.
+Please explain in the comment

 ### Where does the app store surveys?

-As we receive edits on the issue, the App will validate the responses received (options selected) and once all questions have been answered, the issue will be closed automatically and the responses will be saved into a private SQL database.
+As we receive edits on the issue, the App will validate the responses received (options selected) and once all questions have been answered, the issue will be closed automatically and the responses will be saved into the configured SQL database.

 ## Setup.
 Deploy on your own environment